 What is Multi Jet Fusion (MJF)?
 Multi Jet Fusion technology is a relatively new technology.
 Like other 3D printing technologies, MJF builds parts layer-by-layer.
 A thin layer of powder is placed repeatedly onto a print bed.
 The inkjet array inside the print carriage makes a sweeping motion over the print bed, releasing two agents downward; a fusing agent and a detailing agent.
 The fusing agent fuses the powder together.
 The detailing agent is used to reduce fusing at the part boundary in order to achieve greater detail.

 Multi Jet Fusion is perfect for projects that require a higher density, smooth surface and low porosity.
-With little need for post-production finishing, lead times are much shorter.
+Lead times are much shorter due to minimum to no post-production finishing needs.

 The material currently available for MJF is Nylon 12 (PA 12), a highly durable thermoplastic that is ideal for functional prototyping and low-volume production runs.
 Nylon 12 allows for smooth surfaces with fine details and strength.
 It has excellent resistance to oils, grease, aliphatic hydrocarbons and alkalis.
 The resulting part is a non-uniform light gray that can be dyed a darker color.